Stanford University Nike Tennis Camp, Lele Forood Sessions Stanford, California

-Stanford University, host of the Nike Tennis Camps for 35+ years, is hosting seven weeks of junior overnight and day camp this summer.
-Steeped in tradition, the Stanford University Nike Tennis Camp offers top notch training, world-class tennis training facilities for players of all ages and ability levels.
+Stanford University, host of the Nike Tennis Camps for over 30 years, is hosting seven weeks of junior overnight and day camp this summer.
+Steeped in tradition, the Stanford University Nike Tennis Camp offers top notch training, world-class tennis facilities, and fun for players of all ages and ability levels.

 Multi-Week Sport Camp Experience!

 International or domestic campers seeking a multi-week sport camp experience, can easily combine any of our individual tennis camp sessions at this location with a weekend stay over to create the right camp program to fit your needs!
 Please note: No weekend stayover is available between sessions 2&3